The Eyes of Nye

 The Eyes of Nye is a science program that aired on public television in the United States in 2005 and featured Bill Nye.

 The show had an older target audience than its predecessor Bill Nye the Science Guy, aimed more toward adults and teenagers than children.
 The creation of the show was motivated by the success of Bill Nye the Science Guy, as well as a widespread contempt among scientists for scientific journalism in the media.
-The program was based in Seattle, Washington, produced by Buena Vista Television, and broadcast during primetime by KCTS, the local PBS affiliate.
+The program was based in Seattle, Washington, produced by Buena Vista Television, and broadcast during Prime time by KCTS, the local PBS affiliate.